s-k/swift-evolution/proposals/nnnn-attached-macros.md

 }
 ```

 The `expansion` operation accepts the attribute syntax `node` for the spelling of the member attribute macro and the declaration to which that attribute is attached (i.e., the type or extension).
-The implementation of the macro can walk the members of the `declaration` to determine which members require additional attributes.
-The returned dictionary will map from those members to the additional attributes that should be added to each of the members.
+The method is called for each `member` and can return additional attributes that should be added to it.

 ## Detailed design